 - Establish communication with on-site UCPD personnel to evaluate the severity of the situation;

-- Communicate with the Director of Environmental Health and Safety, or Senior Specialist in his/her absence, to evaluate the proper actions to be taken;
+- Communicate with the Executive Director of Environmental Health and Safety, or the Senior Environmental Health Specialist, in his/her absence to evaluate the proper actions to be taken;

-- Mobilize to the scene to assist campus partners with remediation efforts after the fire has been struck, as needed; and,
+- When directed by the Executive Director of EHS or his/her designee, mobilize to the scene to assist campus partners with remediation efforts after the fire has been struck, as needed; and,

 - Write an incident report and forward to all parties involved within twenty-four hours.